2600hz/community-scripts/simple-installer/README.md

 #### Other scripts:
 **onboot_kazoo**     - Script used to check if the IP_ADDRESS value in /etc/kazoo/kazoo_boot.conf matches the systems IP address.

-**get_ip_address**   - Script used for selecting IP address on boot if onboot_kazoo finds a problem.
-Gets added to root users .bashrc so the user is prompted to change the password.
-This only happens when multiple interfaces are found and none of them match the configured IP address.
+**get_ip_address**   - Script used for selecting IP address on boot if onboot_kazoo is unable to automatically determine which IP address to set if system IP was changed.
+This script is called on login via the root users .bashrc so the user is prompted to change the kazoo IP addresses.

 **kazoo_motd**       - Script that generates a dynamic motd which includes some nice details about the kazoo system.